 Unfortunately, the Euro Disney Resort happened.
 Now called Disneyland Paris, Eisner grossly overestimated how successful the park would be.
 The people of France protested en masse, calling the park a “Cultural Chernobyl” on announcement.
 Obscene costs, unrealistic expectations, and a poor reception on the resort’s 1992 opening left the $5 billion dollar resort with over $3 billion in debt by 1994, and for the first time, the shut-down of an entire Disney resort was growing more likely.

 Suddenly, Eisner’s so-called “Disney Decade” became a spiral of hastily made financial decisions to prevent his failure.
-When businesses like Chuck E. Cheese’s, the Hard Rock Café, and Dave & Busters boomed in the 90s, Disney slapped together Club Disney, the ESPN Zone, and DisneyQuest, which like the Euro Disney Resort, all had ambitious plans that bombed.
-Dozens of publicly announced theme park expansions and film projects were suddenly cancelled, with no word on their fates.
-Billions were spent trying to fix numerous disasters across each theme park resort.
+When businesses like Chuck E. Cheese’s, the Hard Rock Café, and Dave & Busters boomed in the 90s, Disney slapped together Club Disney, the ESPN Zone, and DisneyQuest, which like the Euro Disney Resort, all had ambitious plans that collapsed.
+Dozens of publicly announced theme park expansions and film projects were suddenly cancelled, while billions were spent trying to fix numerous disasters springing up across each theme park resort.
 They even tried buying out Universal Pictures, ultimately losing to Comcast, and Eisner’s reputation quickly shifted from Disney’s savior to a hack desperate to leech off the success of others.

 Remembering the Past

 Despite his best efforts, by 2004 the board of executives voted not to extend Eisner’s tenure as CEO.
 This latter half of Eisner’s tenure is what made him hated among the Disney fan community, as he stopped being fueled by creative risks, and only sought after bigger market sales.
 In the wake of Eisner’s departure, executives sought out his successor, the current spearhead of the Disney Company.